The Bankrate promise

 By thinking about your retirement planning holistically you may be able to lower the taxes you pay on your Social Security benefit or even eliminate taxes entirely, depending on your income.

-That kind of planning can be complicated, so it can be useful to consult a financial adviser, a move that could quickly pay for itself, if tens of thousands are at stake based on your decision.
+That kind of planning can be complicated, so it can be useful to consult a financial advisor, a move that could quickly pay for itself, if tens of thousands are at stake based on your decision.

 Applying for Social Security benefits can actually be a relatively simple process.
 But if you want to get your benefits at a specific time, you’ll have to plan ahead, since the lead time can be substantial.
 For many retirees, however, the more important question is when to take benefits.
+Here’s how you can estimate your Social Security benefits.